256 PAC Football 1886

 Rowing at Princes

 Without doubt, W.R.
 Bayly was a driving force behind rowing at Princes.
-An avid enthusiast, he coached, cajoled and completed in the sport, contributing significantly to the sports popularity at the time.
+An avid enthusiast, he coached, cajoled and competed in the sport, contributing significantly to the sports popularity at the time.

 1914